Reframing Chores as Ship Operations

 • Having a Crew that takes pride in their service and training, demonstrating that superlative experience with an attention to detail ensures excellence in outcome.
 Crew are not guest servants.
 They are expert facilitators and educators, to both guests and to each other.

 • Being the Owner/Director that chooses Expeditions to suit the Ship’s mission is the highest responsibility, and it serves the Mission.
 Interested people are invited to join each time-limited expedition.
-Some may decides to find a Role to fulfill, becoming Crew for a time.
+Some may decide to find a Role to fulfill, becoming Crew for a time.
 Others simply are passengers that want to experience how the Ship operates.

-Old Business Objective: Creative Independence
+Old Business Strategy: Creative Independence

 1. To be my own boss: mastering process, making money directly from work I produce under my own name.